bjnhn9uyen/IntegratedSpring/README.md

-# Integrated Spring

-Taco Cloud modules
+# Taco Cloud modules

 The multi-module Maven project is made up of the following modules:

-tacocloud-api : The REST API
+• tacocloud-api : The REST API

-tacocloud-data : The persistence module
+• tacocloud-data : The persistence module

-tacocloud-domain : The domain types
+• tacocloud-domain : The domain types

-tacocloud-kitchen : An application to be run in the Taco Cloud kitchen that will receive orders for kitchen staff to prepare.
+• tacocloud-kitchen : An application to be run in the Taco Cloud kitchen that will receive orders for kitchen staff to prepare.

-tacocloud-messaging-jms : The Taco Cloud messaging module that sends messages using JMS.
+• tacocloud-messaging-jms : The Taco Cloud messaging module that sends messages using JMS.

-tacocloud-messaging-kafka : The Taco Cloud messaging module that sends messages using Kafka.
+• tacocloud-messaging-kafka : The Taco Cloud messaging module that sends messages using Kafka.

-tacocloud-messaging-rabbitmq : The Taco Cloud messaging module that sends messages using RabbitMQ.
+• tacocloud-messaging-rabbitmq : The Taco Cloud messaging module that sends messages using RabbitMQ.

-tacocloud-restclient : Client code that consumes the API exposed from tacocloud-api.
+• tacocloud-restclient : Client code that consumes the API exposed from tacocloud-api.

-tacocloud-security : The security module (security isn’t working yet, so there’s no login page.
+• tacocloud-security : The security module (security isn’t working yet, so there’s no login page.
 Likewise, there’s not yet any way to register.)

-tacocloud-ui : A Typescript Angular UI
+• tacocloud-ui : A Typescript Angular UI

-tacocloud-web : The web module (largely leftovers from previous chapters.
-TODO: Clean up and remove.)
+• tacocloud-web : The web module

-tacos : The main module that pulls the other modules together and provides the Spring Boot main class.
+• tacocloud : The main module that pulls the other modules together and provides the Spring Boot main class.

 The tacocloud-restclient module, while part of the Maven multi-module build, is otherwise separate from the rest of the Taco Cloud application.
 It contains sample code that demonstrates how to use RestTemplate and Traverson to consume the APIs exposed by the Taco Cloud application.